IMMM-SFA/proxymod/README.md

 # output directory full path
 out_dir = /example/outputs
 ```
 There may not be a need to include all of the content in this configuration file.
-For instance, if you were inheriting the output files from one model run using a previous model's outputs (see "Loose coupling - file transfer" section below) you could remove the `[INPUTS]` section of the config file.
+For instance, if you were inheriting the output files from one model run using a previous model's outputs (see "Loose coupling - one-way - run all timesteps" section below) you could remove the `[INPUTS]` section of the config file.
 The following details optional versus required sections of the configuration file:

 | Parameter | Type | Description |
 | --- | --- | --- |